HOME

 Tom E. C. Smith

-This proven resource has become an essential text for language teachers due to its extensive coverage of language development and linguistic diversity, and its practical stratagies.
-Now, this edition has been updated to reflect the latest cultural issues, language arts curriculum, and teaching innovations.
+This book is an essential text for teachers because of its extensive coverage of language development and linguistic diversity, and its practical strategies for teaching students with special needs.

-• Provides specific effective assessment activities and curriculum strategies.
+• Effective and concrete assessment activities and curriculum strategies

 Contents